 - The Asylum Seeker or Refugee Permit of the child

 - The most current academic report card of the school where the child is presently (if the child is applying for Grade 8)

 Make sure that you bring all these documents within the period of seven days of the online application for school admission.

-Please note that these are the details of the application process for 2020.
-The Online Admissions Applications for 2020 were closed in July 2019.
-There will be new updates for the GDE application 2021 on the official website of GDE soon.
+Please note that these are the details of the application process for 2021.
+Late applications for 2021 Grade 1 and Grade 8 are opened from 22 December 2020 to 22 January 2021 only for parents who have not applied.
+Parents who prefer to hand-deliver the documents to the school selected may visit the school from 25 – 29 January 2021 to submit the above documents by hand.
+There will be new updates for the GDE application on the official website of GDE soon.
 The next application period should be commenced approximately in April or May.

 Some applicants may believe that the process of GDE admissions is difficult.
 However, the truth is that it is easy when you know all of the information about it.
 Whether you are a South African or not, do not forget that apart from submitting an online application, all of the required documents necessary to be sent to the school are pivotal.
 The reason is that it determines whether the admission of the child/ward would be processed or not.
 We hope that this guide will help you to submit the application successfully.
 And we wish you to accept the placement of your dreams offered by the department where you child could get the quality education.

 DISCLAIMER: This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!